-We have both been a bit obsessed about sprouted foods lately so thought it would make for a great weekly topic.
+We have both been a bit obsessed about sprouted foods lately so thought it would make for a great topic to share.
 But let’s start with the basics first . . .

 What exactly ARE sprouts?

 Sprouting is the practice of germinating seeds, which can then be eaten raw or cooked.
 Though many may conjure up images of alfalfa sprouts, you can actually sprout almost ANY seed, including grains, vegetables, and beans/lentils.

 Our love of sprouted plant foods goes way beyond taste and texture.
 There are numerous documented health benefits that will knock your socks off.
 Here are just a few:

 1. Enzymes: Experts estimate that there can be up to 100 times more enzymes in sprouts than unsprouted foods.

 2. Protein: The quality of the protein in the beans, nuts, seeds, or grains improves when it is sprouted.
 Proteins change during the soaking and sprouting process, improving its nutritional value.